djmans630/Investigating-the-Relationship-between-Minutes-to-Cook-and-Number-of-Steps-in-a-Recipe/README.md

 collect my test statistics and observed statistics on the test sets, while only training on the selected training data.

-I repeated this permutation test for 1000 iterations (less so because the test is very slow, but still encompassing), and got a p-value of 0.001.
+I repeated this permutation test for 1000 iterations (less because the test is very slow, but still encompassing), and got a p-value of 0.001.
 As such, I will reject the null hypothesis in favor of the alternative hypothesis.
 It seems to be the case that my model performs better on those recipes whose `n_steps` and `n_ingredients` counts are before the linear relationship threshold, which tracks with the graphs and expectations from earlier.

+Below is a histogram showing the distribution of these differences.
+The vertical red line represents where my observed statistic lies in this distribution.
+The distribution is quite normal, and yet our statistic is still on the outer right tail

+<iframe
+  src="assets/fairness.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>